mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-03-02-seqvalues.md

 which for $$a<1$$ (meaning there is a physical surplus) converges to $$p^* = \frac{l}{1-a}$$.
 In this case there is no redistribution of added value through prices of production, so value and price are the same, equaling to the price of inputs plus the incorporated labour.

-Since it is more interesting to work with the more general case of multiple goods/sectors, but without the non-linearity, I will look at the dynamic behavior of values instead of prices of production, following an exchange between Duménil&Lévy (D&L) and P. Giussani around 2000 {% cite giussani %} {% cite dumlevy %}.
+Since it is more interesting to work with the more general case of multiple goods/sectors, but without the non-linearity, I will look at the dynamic behavior of values instead of prices of production, following an exchange between [Duménil&Lévy](http://digamo.free.fr/dl2freeman.pdf) (D&L) and [P. Giussani](https://copejournal.com/wp-content/uploads/2015/12/Giussani-Dynamic-and-Static-Marxian-Values-A-Partial-Rejoinder-To-A-Rejoinder.pdf) around 2000.

 When I write the value of a particular good, I mean the value of its inputs plus the amount of (socially necessary) labour directly embodied in it, ie. using a sequential definition\\
 $$ \Lambda_t = \mathbf{A} \Lambda_{t-1} + \mathbf{L}_t